EvWilson/slimux.nvim/README.md

 Additional available functions:
 ```
+send(text)
+  Parameters:
+    - text: a string of keystrokes that will be sent to the configured panel
+  Description:
+    This function will send keystrokes to the target pane.
+  Note:
+    The word 'keystrokes' is used to signify that tmux is not just sending
+    regular text, but is performing keystrokes, enabling you to send control
+    characters as well (e.g. Ctrl-C in the form of '^C').

+send_delayed(text, delay)
+  Parameters:
+    - text: a string of keystrokes that will be sent to the configured panel
+    - delay: a delay between each printed character, specified in milliseconds
+  Description:
+    This function will have the specified delay between each keystroke sent to
+    the target pane.
+  Note:
+    Same as the above 'send' function.
+THIS FUNCTION IS NOT ASYNCHRONOUS.
+    Neovim will be frozen until the command completes.
+Be careful with long
+    strings and high delays.

 send_highlighted_text_with_delay_ms(delay)
   Parameters:
     - delay: a delay between each printed character, specified in milliseconds
   Description:
-    This function will send the highlighted text to the configured target, with the given delay between each character sent.
-This can be useful for e.g. instructional applications, or a LMGTFY presentational panache.
+    This function will send the highlighted text to the configured target, with
+    the given delay between each character sent.
+This can be useful for e.g.
+    instructional applications, or a LMGTFY presentational panache.
   Note:
-    This function does block, so the editor UI will be frozen until the command completes.
-Have a care with long strings and high delays.
+    Same as the above 'send_delayed' function.

 send_paragraph_text_with_delay_ms(delay)
   Description: